Author:

 For current naturalization applicants:

-Anyone who files for naturalization before October 18, 2025 — or already has a pending application — will take the shorter, simpler 2008 version of the test.
-This creates a narrow but significant 30-day window for current applicants to secure testing under the existing standards.
+Anyone who files for naturalization before October 20, 2025 — or already has a pending application — will take the shorter, simpler 2008 version of the test.
+That means applicants have just 30 days to submit their paperwork if they want to avoid the new, harder exam.

 For future naturalization applicants:

-Those planning to file for naturalization after October 18, 2025 must prepare for the more comprehensive test content and should consider factoring additional study time into their immigration timelines.
+Those planning to file for naturalization after October 20, 2025 must prepare for the more comprehensive test content and should consider factoring additional study time into their immigration plans.

 Note: